 Figure D-2.
 Schematic of a Design Pollution Prevention Infiltration Area

 Design Pollution Prevention Infiltration Areas should be used to meet treatment objectives and maximize infiltration.
-These areas must be stabilized to prevent erosion, and are most commonly used within pervious roadway embankment areas.
+These areas must be stabilized to prevent erosion and are most commonly used within pervious roadway embankment areas.
 Design Pollution Prevention Infiltration Areas are not only used as a treatment mechanism for pollutants but are used to maximize infiltration and reduce discharges downstream.

 Vegetated Biofiltration Strips and Swales

 Biofiltration strips and biofiltration swales are primarily effective at removing total suspended solids, particulate metals and turbidity, though infiltration can also remove nutrients and dissolved metals.
 Compost- or biochar-amended swales may be more effective than unamended swales in removing some pollutants.
-The vegetation mix for the biofiltration strips and biofiltration swales must be approved by the District Landscape Architect to ensure it is appropriate for the climate and location.
+The vegetation mixes for the biofiltration strips and biofiltration swales must be approved by the District Landscape Architect to ensure it is appropriate for the climate and location.

 Biofiltration swales have been installed along the northbound shoulder of ASBS 33 (Irvine Coast) to treat the runoff from State Route 1.
 The maps located in Appendix A show the location of these swales.